Dileesh Pothan: Filmmaking style

-Pothen's filmmaking style―flirting with molecule level details, imbuing vibrance; one of its kind and stamping touches of sensationalism, is from the KG George school.
-But Pothen is also singularly distinctive in his approach, which is a delectable medley of native roots (classy old-school) and modern kerala.
-In Maheshinte Prathikaram, Pothen charts a butterfly effect idiom through remarkable attention for detail and sensational film language, using every medium―song, sky, rain, space, place and drama with consummated precision.
+Pothan's filmmaking style―flirting with molecule level details, imbuing vibrance; one of its kind and stamping touches of sensationalism, is from the KG George school.
+But Pothan is also singularly distinctive in his approach, which is a delectable medley of native roots (classy old-school) and modern kerala.
+In Maheshinte Prathikaram, Pothan charts a butterfly effect idiom through remarkable attention for detail and sensational film language, using every medium―song, sky, rain, space, place and drama with consummated precision.